d3mola/SMS/README.md

-# PMS
+# SMS
-Api for a population management system
+Api for an sms management system

 ## Features
+- Creating a contact
-- User can create a location
+- Updating a contact
+- Viewing all contacts
+- Viewing all contacts
-- User can update a location
+- Deleting a contact
-- User can delete a location
+- Sending a message
-- User can view the list of locations
-- User can get a single location
+- Reading a message

 ## Requirements
 - Node.js v8.x or higher